-Notification will be received by Derbyshire police if they have responded to an incident of domestic violence in a household where there are children, whatever level the violence is considered to be.
+Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+This abuse can be physical, financial, sexual, emotional or psychological.
+Children can be victim of domestic abuse and may see, hear or experience the effects of abuse at home and / or suffer abuse in their own intimate relationships (teenage relationship abuse).
+All of this can have a detrimental and long term impact on their health, well-being, development and ability to learn.
+Notifications of domestic violence will be received by Derbyshire police if they have responded to an incident of domestic violence in a household where there are children, whatever level the violence is considered to be.
 The Head and DSL will receive this notification and then will pursue an appropriate course of action, notifying all relevant parties as appropriate.
-Further supporting advice is available in DCC - Derbyshire Domestic Violence & Abuse Guidance for Schools (June 2014) which is kept by DSL.
+Further supporting advice is available in Domestic Abuse Notifications - Stopping Domestic Abuse Together (SDAT) Guidance (2022) which is kept in Safeguarding Portfolio.